Shuichi Sato, Ph.D., ATC

 Office: Bourgeois Hall 134A, Email: firstname.lastname@example.org

-My research interest lies on the alternation of skeletal muscle size, physiology, and function due to external stimuli such as aging, cancer and disuse and effects of exercise training in addition to pharmaclogical/nutritional reagents using in vitro and in vivo models.
+My research interest lies on the alternation of skeletal muscle size, physiology, and function due to external stimuli such as aging, cancer and disuse and effects of exercise training in addition to pharmacological/nutritional reagents using in vitro and in vivo models.

 I played football (not soccer) in high school and college in my country.
 So football is still my favorite sport and I like to watch football games in my spare time.
 But recently aging process teaches me how important physical activity/exercise is, mandating me to step on treadmill regularly.
-This experince further motivates me to study the role of exercise to fight against common chronic diseases.
+This experience further motivates me to study the role of exercise to fight against common chronic diseases.

 Education & Training